Home Mortgage Deduction, Interest Expenses

 Home Equity Loans and Lines of Credit

 For home equity loans incurred after December 15, 2017, you cannot deduct interest on the debt unless it is used to buy, build, or improve your home that secures the debt.
-Your interest deduction is limited to debts up to $750,000 (Married Jointly Filers) or $375,000 (Married Filing Separately).
+Your interest deduction is limited to debts up to $750,000 (married jointly filers) or $375,000 (married filing separately).
 Home equity loans incurred on or before December 15, 2017 are grandfathered into the old $100,000 debt limit and the interest deduction can be applied to non-home expense payments (college tuition, credit card debt, etc.).
 We recommend that you compare a 15 year mortgage versus a 30 year mortgage and the implications on the effective home price over time.

 Mortgage Insurance Premiums

 Mortgage points are a form of prepaid interest you can choose to pay up front in exchange for a lower interest rate and monthly payments (or otherwise known as “buying down” your interest rate).
 You can deduct all your points as mortgage interest in the year you pay them if you meet all of these requirements:

 - You use a loan to build or buy your main home.